Unique visitor analytics

 • Scenarios

-This solution is suitable for real-time UV computing scenarios, such as real-time data display on dashboards during large-scale sales promotions.
+Suitable for real-time UV computing, such as live dashboard displays during large-scale sales promotions.